tomcam/appscripting/docs/spreadsheet-sidebar1.md

 Features of the final product:

+* Written using Google's current best practices, with complete explanations each step of the way
+* Code is modular and uses JSDoc conventions
+* Supports ARIA accessibility features
 * Shows how to write server-side scripting code add a top-level menu item to the Spreadsheet service
 * Shows how to add a menu item to them menu
 * Includes a custom form using Google's style sheet.
 This is used to create the sidebar